martynamichalewicz00/saved_generated_passwords/README.md

 - Select the length of the password to generate.
 - Choice of whether the password should have special characters or numbers.
-- Choosing whether a password should consist of lowercase and uppercase letters.
+- Choosing whether the password should consist of lowercase and uppercase letters.
 - Preview of previously saved passwords.
 - Delete previously saved passwords.